BradLeftley/ember-scroll-spy/README.md

 ```
 Simply embed the `anchor` into your section, divs or any template and begin adding scroll spy to your apps.

-Please install `ember-in-viewport` into your application so we can find the ids.

-(Will add this as a package to the addon)

 Contributing
 ------------------------------------------------------------------------------